Pedro-Revez-Silva/l2j-server-docker/custom/README.md

 If a file exists it will be replaced, at the moment isn't doing any backup so take caution with this.
 You can copy the original file from the [data repository](https://bitbucket.org/l2jserver/l2j-server-datapack/src/develop/src/main/resources/data) to get again the working file.

-It can be used also for testing the script files but be sure to add them to the script.cfg following the same package structure defined in [datapack script folder](https://bitbucket.org/l2jserver/l2j-server-datapack/src/develop/src/main/java/com/l2jserver/datapack/)
+It can be used also for testing the script files but be sure to add them to the scripts.cfg following the same package structure defined in [datapack script folder](https://bitbucket.org/l2jserver/l2j-server-datapack/src/develop/src/main/java/com/l2jserver/datapack/)

 # License